Tazinho/ml/README.md

 # ml
-Experimental pkg to create a consistent but more intuitive ml framework within R
+Experimental pkg to create a consistent but more intuitive ML framework within R.